xebialabs/integration-server-gradle-plugin/documentation/docs/deploy/configuration.md

             extraClassPath = [file("src/test/resources")]
             scriptPattern = /\/jython\/ci\/(.+).py$/
         }
-        testGroupO1 { // The name of the section, you can name it as you with baseDirectory = file("src/test")
+        testGroupO1 { // The name of the section, you can name it as you wish baseDirectory = file("src/test")
             extraClassPath = [file("src/test/resources/group-01")]
             scriptPattern = /\/jython\/ci\/group-01\/(.+).py$/